dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
-yeah definitely I think with the etherium moving to POS we should be capturing quite a bit you know moving forward um so but that's a good point and you know that's why I like to you
+yes definitely I think with the ethereum moving to POS we should be capturing quite a bit you know moving forward um so but that's a good point and you know that's why I like to you